-In addition, the Liaison Council for Prevention of Transfer of Criminal Proceeds and Prevention of Damage Caused by Antisocial Forces held in October 2021 requested further strengthening of money laundering measures, etc. based on the content of the FATF's Fourth Mutual Evaluation Report of Japan by the Ministry of Land, Infrastructure, Transport, and Tourism.
+In addition, the Liaison Council for Prevention of Transfer of Criminal Proceeds and Prevention of Damage Caused by Antisocial Forces held in October 2021 requested further strengthening of money laundering measures, etc. based on the content of the FATF Fourth Round Mutual Evaluation Report of Japan by the Ministry of Land, Infrastructure, Transport, and Tourism.

-Furthermore, in December 2021, the Association of Real Estate Agents of Japan held a lecture on the FATF evaluation results by inviting officials of the Ministry of Finance, and distributed the lecture content to the member companies on the website.
+In November 2022, the Association of Real Estate Agents of Japan held a lecture on the FATF evaluation results by inviting officials of the Ministry of Finance, and on the Guidelines for AML/CFT Measures on Building Lots and Buildings Transaction Business Operators by inviting officials of the Ministry of Land, Infrastructure, Transport and Tourism, and it distributed the lecture content to the member companies on its website.

-17. Jewelers and Precious Metals Industry [METI]
+17. Precious Metals and Stones Industry [METI]

-In February 2019, the Japan Jewelry Association (JJA) continuously prepared and distributed a leaflet and manual explaining the outline of the Act on Prevention of Transfer of Criminal Proceeds and the obligations of business operators provided for under the law even in 2021, in order to raise awareness of the legal system among consumers and business operators in the industry.
-The JJA also informs the relevant people in the industry, etc., about the Act and to draw attention to it through a special webpage for the Act on its website.
+In 2022, the Japan Jewelry Association (JJA) continued to distribute, via e-mail, awareness-building documents containing information such as an outline of the Act on Prevention of Transfer of Criminal Proceeds and the obligations of business operators provided for under the law, in order to raise awareness of the legal system among consumers and business operators in the industry.
+Furthermore, the JJA distributed such documents to people visiting the jewelry exhibition that was held in late August for the purpose of drawing people's attention to these matters, and the JJA is also informing the relevant people in the industry, etc., about the Act and drawing attention to it through a special webpage for the Act on its website.